 The Goa Inquisition was set up at the request of Jesuit missionary Francis Xavier in a letter dated 16 May 1546 to King John III of Portugal.
 Between the Inquisition’s beginning in 1561 and its temporary abolition in 1774, at least 16,202 persons were brought to trial.
-Almost all of the Goa Inquisition’s records are lost, destroyed by the Portuguese when the Inquisition was abolished in 1820.
+Most of the Goa Inquisition’s records are now lost, destroyed by the Portuguese when the Inquisition was abolished in 1820.

 French historian and philosopher Voltaire wrote, “Goa is sadly famous for its Inquisition, which is contrary to humanity as much as to commerce.
 The Portuguese monks deluded us into believing that the Indian populace was worshipping the Devil, while it is they who served him.” – IS

 At least from 1540 onwards, and in the island of Goa before that year, all the Hindu idols had been annihilated or had disappeared, all the temples had been destroyed and their sites and building material was in most cases utilized to erect new Christian churches and chapels.
 Various viceregal and Church council decrees banished the Hindu priests from the Portuguese territories; the public practices of Hindu rites including marriage rites, were banned; the state took upon itself the task of bringing up Hindu orphan children; the Hindus were denied certain employments, while the Christians were preferred; it was ensured that the Hindus would not harass those who became Christians, and on the contrary, the Hindus were obliged to assemble periodically in churches to listen to preaching or to the refutation of their religion.”